NinoBendianishvili/DataScraping_US_Elections/docs/architecture.md

-# System Architecture
+# Technical Architecture: US Election Data Scraping & Analysis System

 ## 1. Introduction

-This document outlines the technical architecture of the U.S. Election Data Scraping and Analysis System.
-The system is designed to be a modular, scalable, and robust pipeline for collecting election data from multiple disparate sources, processing it, and generating insightful reports with visualizations.

-The architecture addresses several key challenges:
-- **Diverse Data Sources**: Handling static HTML, dynamic JavaScript-rendered pages, and potentially JSON APIs.
-- **Performance**: Utilizing concurrency to speed up the I/O-bound scraping process.
-- **Maintainability**: Decoupling components through a modular structure and design patterns.
-- **Configuration**: Allowing easy modification of parameters (like target years or file paths) without changing the source code.

-## 2. Core Components

-The system is organized into several distinct layers, each with a specific responsibility.

-### 2.1.
-Orchestration and CLI (`main.py`)
-The main entry point of the application.
-It uses the `click` library to create a command-line interface (CLI) that orchestrates the entire pipeline.
-It serves as the top-level controller, delegating tasks to the scraping and analysis modules.

-### 2.2.
-Data Collection (`src/scrapers/`)
-This layer is responsible for all data extraction activities.
-A **Factory Design Pattern** (`factory.py`) is used to instantiate the appropriate scraper on demand, which decouples the main application from the specific implementation details of each scraper.

-- **`StateSpider` (Scrapy)**: A Scrapy-based crawler designed for deeply nested or complex websites.
-It manages its own requests, processing, and data extraction pipeline, saving results directly to the database via a Scrapy Item Pipeline.
-- **`selenium_fec_scraper.py`**: A Selenium-based scraper for handling dynamic websites that require browser automation to render JavaScript, interact with forms (like year selection dropdowns), and handle client-side pagination.
-- **`turnout_scraper.py` & `election_scraper.py`**: Static scrapers that use libraries like `requests` and `BeautifulSoup4` to parse simple HTML content.
-These are suitable for websites that do not rely heavily on client-side JavaScript.

-### 2.3.
-Data Persistence (`src/data/`)
-This layer handles all interactions with the database.

-- **`database.py`**: A data access module that abstracts all database operations.
-It is responsible for:
-    - Establishing a connection to the SQLite database (`election_data.db`).
-    - Defining and creating the database schema (`elections`, `results`, `states`, `fec_data`, `turnout` tables).
-    - Saving the structured data received from the various scrapers into the appropriate tables using `pandas`.
-- **`models.py`**: Defines data structures (e.g., Pydantic models or dataclasses) for data consistency between the scraping and database layers.

-### 2.4.
-Data Analysis and Reporting (`src/analysis/`)
-This layer is responsible for transforming raw data into meaningful insights.

-- **`reporter.py`**: The core analysis engine.
-It queries the SQLite database, uses `pandas` for data cleaning and transformation (e.g., standardizing state names and party labels), and generates visualizations.
-- **`plotly`**: Used to create interactive charts and maps (bar charts, choropleth maps).
-- **`Jinja2`**: A templating engine used to inject the generated plots and data into pre-defined HTML templates (`templates/`), producing the final, polished reports.

-### 2.5.
-Utilities (`src/utils/`)
-- **`config_loader.py`**: A simple module to load all system settings from an external `config.yaml` file, promoting a clean separation of configuration from code.

-## 3. Data Flow

-The system operates in two main phases, initiated by the user via the CLI.

-**Phase 1: Scraping (`python main.py scrape`)**
-1. The `scrape` command is executed.
-2. The database schema is created if it doesn't exist.
-3. The `ThreadPoolExecutor` is used to launch the I/O-bound Selenium and static scrapers concurrently.
-4. The Scrapy crawler runs in the main thread, managing its own asynchronous operations.
-5. Each scraper collects its data, structures it, and calls the appropriate function in `database.py` to save the results.
-6. Progress is tracked in the console using `tqdm`, which is integrated with a custom logging handler to prevent output corruption.

-**Phase 2: Reporting (`python main.py report`)**
-1. The `report` command is executed.
-2. The `reporter.py` module queries the `election_data.db` database, joining tables to create a comprehensive DataFrame.
-3. The data is cleaned and standardized (e.g., converting state abbreviations, handling missing values).
-4. Plotly is used to generate HTML `div`s for each required visualization (national trends, state maps, etc.).
-5. The Jinja2 templating engine renders the final HTML report files by injecting the plot `div`s into the appropriate templates.
-6. The final HTML files are saved to the `analysis_report/` directory.

-## 4. Concurrency Model

-Concurrency is achieved using Python's `concurrent.futures.ThreadPoolExecutor`.
-This is ideal for web scraping, as the tasks are I/O-bound (waiting for network responses) rather than CPU-bound.
-By running multiple scrapers in parallel, the total collection time is significantly reduced.
-The Scrapy crawler uses its own built-in asynchronous networking engine (Twisted) and is therefore run separately.
+This document outlines the technical architecture of the US Election Data Scraping & Analysis System.
+The project's primary goal is to create a robust, modular, and automated pipeline for collecting historical US presidential election data from various web sources, processing it, persisting it in a structured database, and generating insightful analytical reports with data visualizations.

+The system is built entirely in Python, leveraging a modern stack of libraries for web scraping, data manipulation, and reporting.
+The architecture is designed with key principles in mind: separation of concerns, configuration-driven operation, robustness, and testability.
+This modular design ensures that each component of the system can be developed, tested, and maintained independently.

+The pipeline ingests data from static and dynamic web pages, cleans and structures it into a unified format, stores it in an SQLite database, and produces interactive HTML reports featuring national trends, state-level analysis, and choropleth maps.

+## 2. Core Architectural Principles

+The system's design is guided by several fundamental software engineering principles:

+*   **Modularity & Separation of Concerns:** The project is strictly organized into distinct layers, each with a single responsibility.
+The `src` directory is divided into `scrapers` (data acquisition), `data` (modeling, persistence, and serialization), `analysis` (processing and reporting), and `utils` (shared helpers).
+This separation simplifies development, debugging, and future enhancements.
+*   **Configuration-Driven Design:** Core operational parameters, such as target URLs, timeouts, and output paths, are externalized into a `config/settings.yaml` file.
+The `src/utils/config_loader.py` provides a centralized mechanism for accessing these settings, allowing the system's behavior to be modified without changing the source code.
+*   **Robustness and Resilience:** The system is designed to handle real-world challenges of web scraping.
+The `retry_on_failure` decorator in `src/utils/decorators.py` provides an automatic, exponential-backoff retry mechanism for network-related errors, making the data collection process more resilient to transient failures.
+*   **Data-Centric Modeling:** A clear and strongly-typed data model, defined in `src/data/models.py`, serves as the canonical representation of information within the system.
+Using dedicated classes (`StateData`, `YearData`, `ElectionResult`) instead of simple dictionaries ensures data consistency, validation, and clarity throughout the pipeline.
+*   **Testability:** The modular design directly supports comprehensive testing.
+Components with pure logic (e.g., parsers, model validators, data processors) are decoupled from components with side effects (e.g., network requests, database writes).
+This allows for effective unit testing using `pytest` and mocking libraries to isolate components and verify their correctness.

+## 3. Component Breakdown

+The system is composed of several collaborating components, each residing within the `src` directory.

+### 3.1. `main.py`: The Orchestrator

+This is the main entry point of the application.
+Its responsibilities include:
+*   Parsing command-line arguments to determine the desired action (e.g., scrape, report).
+*   Loading the application configuration using `config_loader`.
+*   Initializing the logging system.
+*   Orchestrating the main workflow by invoking the appropriate components from the `scrapers` and `analysis` layers in the correct sequence.

+### 3.2.
+Data Collection Layer (`src/scrapers/`)

+This layer is responsible for all data acquisition tasks.
+It employs multiple techniques to handle different types of web sources.

+*   **Parsing Strategies (`parsers.py`):** This module implements the **Strategy Design Pattern**.
+The `ParsingStrategy` abstract base class defines a common `parse` interface.
+Concrete classes, like `NationalPageParsingStrategy`, provide specific implementations for extracting data from different page layouts.
+This makes the system extensible; adding a parser for a new website simply requires creating a new strategy class.
+*   **Scraper Implementations:** The directory is designed to hold various scraper types:
+    *   **Static Scrapers:** Use `requests` and `BeautifulSoup4` for simple, static HTML pages.
+    *   **Dynamic Scrapers (`selenium_fec_scraper.py`):** Use `Selenium` to automate a web browser for scraping content rendered by JavaScript.
+    *   **Framework-based Crawlers (`scrapy_crawler/`):** Use the `Scrapy` framework for efficiently crawling multiple pages on a single, complex site.
+*   **Scraper Factory (`factory.py`):** This component (inferred from the project structure) implements the **Factory Design Pattern**.
+It is responsible for instantiating the correct scraper (static, dynamic, or Scrapy) based on a given target or configuration, decoupling the orchestrator from the concrete scraper implementations.
+*   **Resilience (`decorators.py`):** The `retry_on_failure` decorator is applied to network-facing functions within the scrapers to handle HTTP errors, timeouts, and other connection issues gracefully.

+### 3.3.
+Data Management & Persistence Layer (`src/data/`)

+This layer defines the structure of the data and handles how it is stored and serialized.

+*   **Data Models (`models.py`):** This is the heart of the data layer.
+It defines the core objects:
+    *   `Party`: An `Enum` for type-safe representation of political parties.
+    *   `StateData`: Holds state-specific information.
+    *   `YearData`: Contains national-level data for a given election, including vote cleaning logic.
+    *   `ElectionResult`: The central object that links state and year data, providing a complete record for a single state in a single election.
+Input validation is built into the `__init__` methods to ensure data integrity from the moment of creation.
+*   **Database (`database.py`):** This module abstracts all interaction with the SQLite database.
+It is responsible for establishing connections, creating the necessary tables (schema), and providing functions to insert, update, and query election data.
+Using a database instead of flat files allows for more efficient querying and serves as a single source of truth for the analysis layer.
+*   **Data Processors (`processors.py`):** These functions act as data serializers.
+They take lists of `ElectionResult` objects from memory and convert them into standard file formats like CSV and JSON for easy export or for consumption by other tools.

+### 3.4.
+Analysis & Reporting Layer (`src/analysis/`)

+This is the final stage of the pipeline, responsible for turning raw data into meaningful insights.

+*   **Report Generator (`reporter.py`):** This powerful module orchestrates the entire analysis and visualization process.
+    1. It connects to the SQLite database to fetch the consolidated, clean data.
+    2. It loads the data into a `pandas` DataFrame, the industry standard for data manipulation in Python.
+    3. It performs data cleaning, transformation, and aggregation (e.g., calculating national vote shares, grouping by year).
+    4. It uses the `Plotly` library to generate interactive charts and maps (bar charts for trends, choropleth maps for geographical results).
+    5. It uses the `Jinja2` templating engine to inject the generated plots and data tables into pre-defined HTML templates.
+    6. The final, rendered HTML is saved to the `data_output/reports/` directory.

+## 4. Data Flow

+The system operates as a sequential pipeline:

+1.  **Execution:** The user runs `python main.py [command]`.
+2.  **Configuration:** `main.py` loads settings from `config/settings.yaml`.
+3.  **Scraping:** The appropriate scraper is invoked.
+It fetches web content (HTML).
+4.  **Parsing:** The corresponding parsing strategy is applied to the HTML, extracting raw key-value data.
+5.  **Modeling:** The raw data is validated and instantiated into a list of `ElectionResult` objects.
+6.  **Persistence:** The `database.py` module takes the `ElectionResult` objects and writes their contents into the `results`, `states`, and `elections` tables in the SQLite database.
+7.  **Reporting:** When the `report` command is issued, `reporter.py` is triggered.
+8.  **Data Loading:** The reporter queries the SQLite database to load all relevant data into a Pandas DataFrame.
+9.  **Analysis & Visualization:** The DataFrame is used to generate analytical summaries and Plotly visualizations.
+10. **Rendering:** The visualizations and data are rendered into an HTML file using Jinja2 templates.
+11. **Output:** The final HTML report is saved to disk.

+## 5. Dependencies and Environment

+The project relies on a set of well-established open-source libraries, managed via `requirements.txt`.

+*   **Core Scraping:** `requests`, `beautifulsoup4`, `scrapy`
+*   **Dynamic Scraping:** `selenium`, `webdriver-manager`
+*   **Data & Analysis:** `pandas`, `plotly`
+*   **Utilities:** `PyYAML` (config), `jinja2` (templating), `click` (CLI)
+*   **Testing:** `pytest`, `pytest-mock`

+The entire project is intended to be run within a dedicated Python virtual environment (`.venv`) to ensure dependency isolation and reproducibility.

+## 6. Potential Improvements

+*   **Scalability:** For larger-scale operations, the SQLite database could be upgraded to a client-server database like **PostgreSQL**, which offers better concurrency and performance.
+*   **Distributed Scraping:** Implement a task queue like **Celery** with **Redis** to distribute scraping jobs across multiple workers, significantly speeding up data collection.
+*   **Containerization:** The entire application could be containerized using **Docker**, simplifying deployment and ensuring a consistent runtime environment across different machines.
+*   **CI/CD Pipeline:** A GitHub Actions workflow could be established to automatically run the `pytest` suite on every push, ensuring code quality and preventing regressions.
+*   **API Layer:** A lightweight web framework like **FastAPI** could be added to expose the cleaned data via a REST API, allowing other services to consume the election data programmatically.